 Which one do you think did it better?

-Gucci’s collaboration with The North Face was one of the biggest drops of 2021.
+Gucci’s brand collab with The North Face was one of the biggest drops of 2021.
 The drop perfectly brought together Gucci’s loud luxury style (and price tag) with The North Face’s high-quality outerwear.

 The two brands fully embraced the other’s values and styles, even coming up with a clever joint logo.